 - Durational alimony, which provides financial support for a specified period of time, with limitations based on the length of the marriage

-- Permanent spousal support, which is meant to help one spouse maintain his or her standard of living as established during a longer marriage, usually one lasting more than 17 years
+- Permanent spousal support, is meant to help one spouse maintain his or her standard of living as established during a longer marriage.
+This usually applies to marriage lasting more than 17 years

 Contact an Alachua County Alimony Attorney for a Free Consultation

-Contact us to discuss your case with a Gainesville child support attorney.
-We offer a free consultation during which we can explain your legal rights and your options for resolving your support matter.
+Contact us to discuss your case with a Gainesville child and spousal support attorney.
+We offer a free consultation.
+Let us explain your legal rights and all of your options for resolving your support matter.